metabase/metabase/docs/administration-guide/03-metadata-editing.md

 * Longitude
 * Entity Name
 * Number
+* Currency
 * State
 * URL
 * Zip Code

-This is also where you set mark special fields in a table:
+This is also where you set special fields in a table:

 * Entity Key — the field in this table that uniquely identifies each row.
 Could be a product ID, serial number, etc.
 * Entity Name — different from the entity key, this is the field whose heading represents what each row in the table *is*.
 For example, in a Users table, the User column might be the entity name.